Neck-Pinching of $CP^1$-structures in the $PSL(2,C)$-character variety: Limit when

-Using the assumption that $C_t$ is pinched along a single loop (not a multiloop), we prove the following: \begin{proposition}\Label{NonelementaryComplements} For each component $F$ of $S \minus m$, the restriction of $\rho_\infi$ to $\pi_1 F$ is a non-trivial representation. \end{proposition}

-\begin{proof} If $\nu_\infi$ contains an irrational lamination, by Lemma \ref{IrrationalThenNonelementary}, $\rho_\infi$ is non-elementary.
+Using the assumption that $C_t$ is pinched along a single loop, we prove the following: \begin{proposition}\Label{NonelementaryComplements} For each component $F$ of $S \minus m$, the restriction of $\rho_\infi$ to $\pi_1 F$ is a non-trivial representation in the representation variety. \end{proposition} \begin{remark} On the other hand, the restriction $\rho_\infty \vert \pi_1(F)$ may be the trivial representation in the character variety (see \Cref{ExoticDegenerationHyperbolic}). \end{remark} \begin{proof} If $\nu_\infi$ contains an irrational lamination, by Lemma \ref{IrrationalThenNonelementary}, $\rho_\infi$ is non-elementary.
 Then we can assume, without loss of generality, that $\nu_\infi$ contains only isolated leaves, and $\nu_\infi$ divides $\sigma_\infi$ into ideal polygons.

 Since each component of $\sigma_\infi$ has one or two cusps, there is a leaf $\ell$ of $\nu_\infi$ whose endpoints are at a single cusp $c$ of $\sigma_\infi$.
 Let $D$ be a small horodisk quotient neighborhood of $c$.
-Then $\ell \minus D$ is a long geodesic segment, and by connecting its endpoints by a horocyclic arcin $\bdr D$, we obtained a simple loop $\gam$ (which is a good approximation of $\ell$).
+Then $\ell \minus D$ is a long geodesic segment, and by connecting its endpoints by a horocyclic simple arc in $\bdr D$, we obtained a simple loop $\gam$ (which is a good approximation of $\ell$); see \Cref{fNontrivialHolonomy} (Left).